Grow tents can be a godsend for gardeners. If you’re planning to buy one, consider these tips to get you started.

 There are two types of golf widows: Those who prefer their men to disappear for hours on end and those that wish their men would spend more time at home.
 If you consider yourself to be the latter, perhaps it's time to consider the installation of a small putting green in the garden!

 If your lawn suffers from acute soil compaction, rampant weed problems, heavy thatch or organic matter deficiencies, you may want to remove the existing weeds and grass and start anew.
-For do-it-yourself homeowners, there are two ways to replant a lawn: the more familiar method of seeding and the alternative of laying instant lawn.

 Because a garden is a practical and visual extension of the house, it is logical to give its style and layout careful consideration.